 You may apply for:

 - two three-month working grants for individual visual artists or a partnership of two artists

 - working periods: March 1st to May 31st and August 1st to October 31st

 Narva Art Residency (NART) was founded in 2015.
-It facilitates residencies, art exhibitions, talks and educational workshops.
-The residency is located in the historical Kreenholm district, close by to a former textile manufacture site at a historic villa, which was originally built for the director of the factory.
+It facilitates residencies, art exhibitions, talks and educational workshops, and at times, NART hosts student groups and also Ukrainian refugees.
+Thus, it is a vibrant centre for culture and arts.
+The residency is located in the historical Kreenholm district, close by to a former textile manufacture site at a historic Neo-Gothic villa, which was originally built for the director of the factory.

 Artistic duos may apply for the grant as a working group (with one application).
 Both members of the partnership are provided with separate working grants.